chmccallum0704/cse15l-lab-reports/lab1.md

 > the cd command with the lecture1/ arguement switches the current working directory to the given path.

 iv. *Is this an error, if so then why?:*
-> This is not an error
+> This is not an error.

 **c. with a path to a file as an argument:**